Can Charity Donations be processed through a Company?

 There is also relief for Higher Rate Tax Payers in the UK, when you claim Gift Aid, and in some cases you can claim tax back from HMRC on your donation.

 You will need to keep back up that this charitable donation was made.
 Most giving pages provide you with an email confirmation once the funds have been received, so this should be easily done.
 Remember to keep a copy of this.

-If you require any further information please refer to the Factsheet on your Client Portal or ask your Account Manager.
+If you require any further information please refer to the Factsheet on your Client Portal or contact us today.

 As any business owner will tell you, launching a company isn’t exactly the easy option.
 But it’ll take something else, too.
 The support of a good accountant.
 If you’re a start-up founder (or still in the planning stages) and wondering if it’s time you got an accountant, look no further.
 This article will tell you what you need to know.

 Why do I need a specialist property accountant?